ankitkgupta11-g/AURA-IMAGE-GENERATOR/README.md

 * Views
 * Source type

-If Neon is unavailable, the application can fall back to local JSON persistence during development.
+If Neon is unavailable, the application can fall back to local JSON persistence.

 ---